dorsic/PicoPET/README.md

 pico_enable_stdio_uart(picoPET 0)
 ```
 Set 1 for enabling the output interface and 0 for disabling.

 NOTE: Using of USB requires system clock of 48 MHz or above.
 It will not work e.g. external 10 MHz without not using the internal PLL.

 #### Setting clock source
-In the `picoPET.c` file uncomment one of the appropriate clock sources, or feel free to implement you own.
+In the `picoPET.c` file uncomment one of the appropriate clock sources or feel free to implement you own.

 ```
 //#define CLK_SRC_EXT_CLOCK